Nasi kuning: History and origin

 The origin of nasi kuning can be traced to the culinary legacy of ancient Java and Bali.
-The earliest record of nasi kuning came from Majapahit period in Java circa 13th century.
-Nasi kuning was first served as a special dish in a religious events, traditional ceremonies or weddings for Javanese nobles.
-This food was originally only served at certain times for nobles, high status and distinguished people.
+The earliest record of nasi kuning came from Majapahit period in Java circa the 13th century.
+Nasi kuning was first served as a special dish in religious events, traditional ceremonies or weddings for Javanese nobles.
+This food was originally only served at certain times for nobles, high-status and distinguished people.

-In Javanese tradition, the colour yellow symbolises wealth and prosperity, because of its association with gold pieces as a symbol of wealth, and also the colour of ripe rice ready to be harvested, all are the symbol of prosperity.
+In Javanese tradition, the colour yellow symbolises wealth and prosperity, because of its association with gold pieces as a symbol of wealth, and also the colour of ripe rice ready to be harvested, all of which are symbols of prosperity.
 Slightly different in predominantly Hindu island of Bali, the colour yellow symbolised a sacred aspect of Mahadewa.
 Therefore, yellow is very commonly used as the dominant colour in the Kuningan Day celebrations of the Hindu-Balinese community.

 Nasi kuning is mentioned in early 19th century Javanese literature Serat Centhini as sega punar or sega wuduk punar.
 It is a variant of sega wuduk or rice cooked in coconut milk, but with the addition of turmeric which creates yellowish colour, thus the name punar is synonym with kuning in Javanese which means "yellow".

 In Javanese tradition, nasi kuning is often served as a form of gratitude and prayer for blessings.
 Nasi kuning is a means of praying that the family or community will be given health, prosperity and blessings in their lives.
 Nasi kuning as cone-shaped tumpeng is essential in Javanese selamatan rituals, especially among traditional Kejawen community as offerings or consumed as communal meals.